zjb-s/sempra/README.md

 a dynamic melody sequencer for norns, 16n and a varibright grid 128. there is no engine built in - to hear sound, connect norns to midi, crow, w/syn and/or just friends.

 two sequencers run in parallel, each with up to 8 steps. swap out phrases from a shared bank on the fly, edit durations and repeats per step, combine sequences together in modular for awake-style phasing.

-inspired by metropolis, kria, awake, er-101, m18s and skylines.

 # how do i use this?